 I.C.13 Evidence of Meeting the Standard

 Santa Ana College advocates for and demonstrates honesty and integrity in its relationships with external agencies, including compliance with regulations and statutes.
-Compliance with regulations pertinent to accreditation of programs such as nursing, paralegal, and occupational therapy can be found on each of their webpages on the Santa Ana College website.
+In addition to compliance with ACCJC standards and policies, SAC also demonstrates compliance with regulations pertinent to accreditation of programs such as Automotive Technology, Nursing, Paralegal, Fire Academy, and Occupational Therapy Assisting can be found on each of their individual webpages on the Santa Ana College website in addition to the college catalog (page 8, 2020-2021).

-Through the Santa Ana College Program Review process, the strengths and opportunities for growth and development are shared with the Institutional Effectiveness and Assessment Committee to identify connections with and to advise the alignment of resources between other programs and service areas to enrich the educational experience of every Santa Ana College student.

 Santa Ana College publishes information regarding its accrediting agencies and communicates any changes in its accredited status to the Commission, students, and the public via its accreditation webpage.

+**BP’s designed to follow Title 5?
+Ed Code?
+Federal /State mandates?

 I.C.13.
 Analysis and Evaluation